Find your care

 Why choose UCLA Health for urology?

 For more than 50 years, UCLA Health urologists have been at the forefront of comprehensive care and effective treatments for all urological conditions.
-Our urology experts are skilled at treating even the most complex disorders.
-We have consistently been a national “top 10” U.S. News & World Report Department since the inception of the ratings.
+Our urology experts are skilled at treating even the most complex disorders of the urinary system.
+We have consistently been ranked a national “top 10” department in the U.S. News & World Report since the inception of the ratings.